 - It protects everyone’s rights and prevents future misunderstandings.

-Consequences of Un Registered Partition Deed
+Consequences of an Un-Registered Partition Deed

 If you don’t register the deed: